-The Cybersecurity Maturity Model Certification (CMMC) framework is the upcoming revamp of the Department of Defense (DoD) cybersecurity requirements to secure the defense industrial base (DIB) and supply chain.
-The certification levels, tiers, will range from basic to advanced and adaptive cybersecurity programs in a greater effort to secure and protect controlled unclassified information (CUI).
-All members of the DIB and DoD contractors, ranging from small businesses to prime contractors, must meet the required CMMC level to maintain existing and win new contracts.
+The Cybersecurity Maturity Model Certification (CMMC) framework is the upcoming revamp of the Department of Defense (DoD) cyber security requirements to secure the defense industrial base (DIB) and supply chain.
+The certification levels, tiers, will range from basic to advanced in a greater effort to secure and protect controlled unclassified information (CUI) from cyber threats, similar to NIST SP 800-171.
+All members of the DIB and DoD contractors, ranging from small businesses to prime contractors, must meet the required CMMC level to maintain existing contracts as well as win new contracts.

 What Are The Current CMMC Milestones For 2020?

-To provide some clarity around the Cybersecurity Maturity Model Certification (CMMC)'s milestones, we've written up a high-level outline of important dates from the release of V1 in January 2020 and probable deadlines you should consider when implementing and complying with CMMC.
+To provide some clarity around the Cybersecurity Maturity Model Certification (CMMC)'s milestones,we've written up a high-level outline of important dates from the realce of V1 in January 2020 and probable deadlines you should consider when implementing and complying with CMMC.

 Disclaimer: Please note this information may change in accordance with the CMMC Accreditation Board (CMMC AB) CMMC decision making and information sharing process.